ben-yip/flax/README.md

-#Flax - A skeleton to develop web projects
+#Flax - A skeleton for web project development.

 As the name explains itself, I wish this project is as versatile as flax.